Evander Kane: San Jose Sharks (2018–2022)

-Edmonton Oilers (2022–present)
+Edmonton Oilers (2022–2025)

 Shortly after news of San Jose's effort to terminate Kane's contract broke, reports began to circulate that the Edmonton Oilers were interested in signing Kane.
 The Oilers had begun the season strongly, but entered a prolonged slide that had seen them drop out of playoff position by the midpoint, and pressure had built on general manager Ken Holland to take action to improve the team's fortunes.
 The addition of Kane, a proficient goal-scorer, was seen as a potential answer.
 On January 27, 2022, Kane signed a one-year contract with the Oilers.
 The decision to sign Kane generated some controversy, but was defended by Oilers star Connor McDavid.
 McDavid said "we're a team that is looking to go on a run.
-If he can come in and add to that anyway possible, that's what we’re looking for.
+If he can come in and add to that any way possible, that's what we’re looking for.
 He was great in acknowledging that there might be some backlash, but it's a good opportunity for both sides.
 For him to re-establish himself in the NHL and for us to add a player of his calibre."

 Kane made his Oilers debut on January 29, scoring the game's opening goal in a 7–2 victory over the Montreal Canadiens.
 Through the regular season, Kane played primarily on the team's top line with McDavid and Jesse Puljujärvi.
 Playing with McDavid helped Kane record the highest shooting percentage of his career, and he was credited with improving the team's even-strength play.
-He finished the season with 22 goals and 17 assists, while the Oilers finished second in the Pacific Division and qualified for the 2022 Stanley Cup playoffs.
-Kane was dynamic in the team's first round matchup with the Los Angeles Kings, notably recording his first ever playoff hat trick in Game 3.
+He finished the 2021–22 season with 22 goals and 17 assists, while the Oilers finished second in the Pacific Division and qualified for the 2022 Stanley Cup playoffs.
+Kane was dynamic in the team's first round matchup with the Los Angeles Kings, notably recording his first ever playoff hat-trick in game 3.
 He finished the series with seven goals, one more than he had scored in all prior playoff games.
 The Oilers drew the Calgary Flames in the second round, the first playoff "Battle of Alberta" in 31 years.
-He recorded his second playoff hat trick, this time a natural one, in six minutes during the second period of Game 3 of the second round.
-Kane attracted controversy in Game 3 of the Western Conference Final against the Colorado Avalanche when he cross-checked Avalanche centre Nazem Kadri into the boards, receiving a five-minute major penalty for boarding, and causing Kadri to be ruled out for the remainder of the series due to injury.
+He recorded his second playoff hat-trick, this time a natural one, in six minutes during the second period of game 3 of the second round.
+Kane attracted controversy in game 3 of the Western Conference finals against the Colorado Avalanche when he cross-checked Avalanche centre Nazem Kadri into the boards, receiving a five-minute major penalty for boarding, and causing Kadri to be ruled out for the remainder of the series due to injury.
 The NHL suspended Kane for one game as a result.